Please select the country or location you would like to see content from.

 Stick to a routine

-Try to stick to a regular sleep-wake pattern as much as possible throughout the night shifts, this gives you the best chance of falling asleep when you want to as your body adapts to the routine.
+Try to stick to a regular sleep-wake pattern as much as possible throughout the night shifts.
+This gives you the best chance of falling asleep when you want to as your body adapts to the routine.

 Time your coffee or caffeine well

 Avoid coffee or other caffeine products in the second half of your shift.
-The half-life of caffeine is around 5 to 6 hours, so that means half the amount of caffeine you drank will still be in your system by 5 hours and can make it more difficult to fall to asleep.
+The half-life of caffeine is around 5 to 6 hours, so that means half the amount of caffeine you drank will still be in your system by 5 hours and can make it more difficult to fall asleep.

 Was this helpful?